 For a free legal consultation with a car accidents lawyer serving Fort Lauderdale, call (800) 747-3733

-PIP Does Not Cover All Your Losses
+PIP Does Not Cover All Your Losses in Florida

 Your own PIP insurance provides some coverage regardless of who caused your accident.
 PIP covers your related medical care and only a portion of your lost wages.
 Your PIP coverage does not cover pain and suffering.
 Further, PIP only provides coverage up to the policy limits and as allowed under the state’s no-fault laws.
 State law requires you carry at least $10,000 in PIP coverage.